How do you go straight ahead on a narrow mountain path that has 93 curves?

 The answer, according to Erin Loree who has ruminated over the question during the course of her artistic residency at NSCAD University, is to go one step at a time.

 That’s what her artistic residency at NSCAD has given her: the chance to go slow, consider each next move and progress forward one step at a time.
-Established for emerging or mid-career painters, the William and Isabel Pope Artist in Residence Program at NSCAD includes a $8,000 stipend, light-filled studio space and a solo exhibition at the Anna Leonowens Gallery.
+Established for emerging or mid-career painters, the William and Isabel Pope Artist’s Residency in Painting at NSCAD includes a $8,000 stipend, light-filled studio space and a solo exhibition at the Anna Leonowens Gallery.

 “My goal (with this residency) was to try something totally different,” says Erin, who did her BFA at OCAD University, graduating in 2012.
 “Usually I work through ideas during the process of painting.
 Here, I’ve built up layers slowly, then took them away … I wanted to create works where you could move beyond the surface, like looking through a window.”